mttk/mttk.github.io/_pages/about.md

 News
 ======
+**June 2025.**
+- Our paper studying diachronic word embeddings trained on Croatian has been accepted to the [Slavic NLP workshop](https://bsnlp.cs.helsinki.fi/index.html) at ACL 2025!
+Check out our [[paper]](https://arxiv.org/abs/2506.13569).

 **May 2025.**
 - REVS, our gradient-free method for erasing sensitive information from language models has been accepted to the [Findings of ACL 2025](https://2025.aclweb.org/)!
-Check out the [[paper & code]](https://technion-cs-nlp.github.io/REVS/)
+Check out the [[paper & code]](https://technion-cs-nlp.github.io/REVS/).

 **April 2025.**
 - We released [a Mechanistic Interpretability Benchmark](https://mib-bench.github.io/), a step towards standardizing evaluation in mechanistic interpretability!
 The paper describing our effort has been accepted to [ICML 2025](https://icml.cc/).

 **February 2025.**
 - We released a new preprint describing a parametric method of estimating faithfulness of CoTs!
-Check out the preprint: [[paper]](https://arxiv.org/abs/2502.14829)
+Check out the preprint: [[paper]](https://arxiv.org/abs/2502.14829).
 - I am substituting [Jan Šnajder](http://www.zemris.fer.hr/~jan/) at the University of Zagreb during the summer semester, teaching [Introduction to AI](https://www.fer.unizg.hr/en/course/itai).

 **September 2024.**
-- Our paper on prompting models with pseudocode to improve their conditional reasoning capabilities is accepted to [EMNLP 2024](https://2024.emnlp.org/) main! [[paper]](https://arxiv.org/abs/2401.10065)
+- Our paper on prompting models with pseudocode to improve their conditional reasoning capabilities is accepted to [EMNLP 2024](https://2024.emnlp.org/) main!
+Check out the [[paper]](https://arxiv.org/abs/2401.10065)

 **February 2024.**
 - I started as a postdoc at [Technion](https://www.technion.ac.il/en/home-2/), working with [Yonatan Belinkov](https://belinkov.com/)